NoahZinsmeister/ERC-1484/best-practices/BuildingProviders.md

 }
 ```

 This solution has one big drawback.
 Recovering the address from the signature, and checking that it belongs to the passed `EIN`, only works for signatures of the specific form above.
 It notably does not work for signatures prefixed with the somewhat-standard `\x19Ethereum Signed Message:\n32`.
 So, this method cannot be agnostic between prefixed and un-prefixed signatures unless it recovers 2 addresses and checks that either one belongs to the `EIN`, which is somewhat unwieldy.
-For more information see [VerifyingSignatures.md](./VerifyingSignatures.md).

 ##### (**Not Recommended**) Both
 To be extra safe, one could pass both the `EIN` and the `approvingAddress`.